Solicitor-General, State Court

 Contact: Sonya Compton, Esquire - Solicitor General, State Court of Douglas County

-8700 Hospital Drive - Third Floor, Douglas County Courthouse
+8700 Hospital Drive - First Floor, Douglas County Courthouse

 Douglasville, Georgia 30134